Krishna Janmashtami: Gujarat and Rajasthan

-People in Dwarka in Gujarat – where Krishna is believed to have established his kingdom – celebrate the festival with a tradition similar to Dahi Handi, called Makhan Handi (pot with freshly churned butter).
-Others perform folk dances at temples, sing bhajans, visit the Krishna temples such as at the Dwarkadhish Temple or Nathdwara.
+In Dwarka, Gujarat – where Krishna is believed to have established his kingdom – people celebrate the festival with a tradition similar to Dahi Handi, called Makhan Handi (pot with freshly churned butter).
+Others perform folk dances such and garba and raas, sing bhajans, and visit Krishna temples such as at the Dwarkadhish Temple or Nathdwara.
 In the Kutch district region, farmers decorate their bullock carts and take out Krishna processions, with group singing and dancing.

-The carnival-style and playful poetry and works of Dayaram, a scholar of the Pushtimarg of Vaishnavism, is particularly popular during Janmashtami in Gujarat and Rajasthan.
+The day is of special importance to followers of the Pushtimarg and the Swaminarayan movement.

+The works of Gujarati poets, Narsinh Mehta (1414–1480 c.e.), Dayaram (1777–1852) and Rajasthani poet Mirabai (c.1500), are popularly revisited and sung during Janmashtami.
+Their works are categorized as part of the bhakti tradition, or devotional poetry dedicated to Krishna.

 South India

-Gokula Ashtami (Janmashtami or Sri Krishna Jayanti) celebrates the birthday of Krishna.
-Gokulashtami is celebrated with great fervor in South India.

 In Kerala, people celebrate in September, according to the Malayalam calendar.

 In Tamil Nadu, people decorate the floor with kolams (decorative pattern drawn with rice batter).
 Geetha Govindam and other such devotional songs are sung in praise of Krishna.
-The footprints of the infant Krishna from the threshold of the house till the pooja room, which depicts the arrival of Krishna into the house.
-A recitation of Bhagavad Gita is also a popular practice.
+Little footprints, representing Krishna as an infant, are drawn from the threshold of the house till the pooja (prayer) room, which depicts the arrival of Krishna into the house.
+Reciting from the Bhagavad Gita is also a popular practice.
 The offerings made to Krishna include fruits, betel and butter.
-Savories believed to be Krishna's favorites are prepared with great care.
-The most important of them are seedai, sweet seedai, verkadalai urundai.
+Milk-based items, such as sweet seedai and verkadalai urundai, are prepared.
 The festival is celebrated in the evening as Krishna was born at midnight.
-Most people observe a strict fast on this day and eat only after the midnight puja.
+Most people observe a strict fast on this day.

-In Andhra Pradesh, recitation of shlokas and devotional songs are the characteristics of this festival.
-Another unique feature of this festival is that young boys are dress up as Krishna and they visit neighbours and friends.
-Different varieties of fruits and sweets are first offered to Krishna and after the puja, these sweets are distributed among the visitors.
+In Andhra Pradesh and Telangana, recitation of shlokas and devotional songs are the characteristics of this festival.
+Another unique feature of this festival is that young boys are dressed up as Krishna and they visit neighbours and friends.
 The people of Andhra Pradesh observe a fast too.
-Various kinds of sweets are made to offer Gokula Nandan on this day.
-Eatables along with milk and curd are prepared to make offerings to Krishna.
+Various kinds of sweets such as chakodi, murukku, and seedai are offered to Krishna on this day.
 Joyful chanting of Krishna's name takes place in quite a few temples of the state.
 The number of temples dedicated to Krishna are few.
 The reason being that people have taken to worship him through paintings and not idols.